Jamie Campbell Bower

-James Metcalfe Campbell Bower (born 22 November 1988) is an English actor and singer.
-He made his feature film debut in 2007 with a supporting role in Sweeney Todd: The Demon Barber of Fleet Street.
-He went on to feature in The Twilight Saga (2009–2012) and as the young Gellert Grindelwald in Harry Potter and the Deathly Hallows – Part 1 (2010) and Fantastic Beasts: The Crimes of Grindelwald (2018).
-Bower was part of the main casts of the fantasy series Camelot (2011) on Starz and Will (2017) on TNT.
+James Metcalfe Campbell Bower (born 22 November 1988) is an English actor, singer, and musician.
+He is best known for his role as Henry Creel / Vecna in the fourth (2022) and fifth (2025) seasons of the science fiction horror series Stranger Things, for which he received critical acclaim.

+Bower's other roles include the films Sweeney Todd: The Demon Barber of Fleet Street (2007), The Twilight Saga (2009–2012), and the young Gellert Grindelwald in Harry Potter and the Deathly Hallows – Part 1 (2010) and Fantastic Beasts: The Crimes of Grindelwald (2018), as well as the fantasy series Camelot (2011) and drama series Will (2017).

-From 2015 to 2020, he was the frontman of the London-based band Counterfeit.
-In 2020 he started releasing music as a solo artist.
-In 2022, Bower featured as Henry Creel / Vecna in the fourth season of the Netflix fantasy series Stranger Things, for which he received critical acclaim.
+Outside of acting, Bower was the lead singer and guitarist of the punk rock band Counterfeit from 2015 to 2020, when he left to pursue a solo career.
+In 2024, he formed a new band called BloodMagic.

 Early life

-Bower was born in London.
-His mother Anne Elizabeth Roseberry (b.
-28 June 1954) is a music manager and his father David Bower works for the Gibson Guitar Corporation.
-His mother is one of the four daughters of Eric Norman Roseberry, musician and scholar, and first wife Elspeth Mary Campbell, great-great-granddaughter of Sir John Campbell, of Airds, Lieutenant Governor of Saint Vincent and the Grenadines.
+James Metcalfe Campbell Bower was born in London on 22 November 1988, the son of Anne Elizabeth Roseberry and David Bower.
+His mother is a music manager and his father works for the Gibson Guitar Corporation.
+He is the maternal great-great-great-great-grandson of Scottish lawyer Sir John Campbell of Airds (1807–1853), Lieutenant Governor of Saint Vincent and the Grenadines.
+His younger brother, Samuel (born 1994), later played with him in the band Counterfeit.

 Bower has had an interest in music and performance from a young age.
-He started playing the violin as a child, and was taught using the Suzuki method.
-He attended Bedales School, a co-educational independent school in Hampshire, and is a former member of the National Youth Music Theatre and the National Youth Theatre.
+He started playing the violin as a child, which he was taught using the Suzuki method.
+He attended Bedales School, a co-educational independent school in Steep, Hampshire, and is a former member of London's National Youth Music Theatre and National Youth Theatre.